 Where the design community meets.

-UX/Design Google Developer Expert Joined almost 10 years ago via an invitation from Asher S.
+UX/Design Google Developer Expert Joined over 10 years ago via an invitation from Asher S.

 I agree with you - most designers are still pretty disconnected from the business side of things, and making design that might solve the visible problem but doesn't make any business sense.